jim-easterbrook/python-exiv2/README.rst

     >>>

 Before using an iterator you must ensure that it is not equal to the ``end()`` value.
-Failure to do so may produce a segmentation fault, just like a C++ program would.

 You can iterate over the data in a very C++ like style::